unionups/ember-cli-deploy-cloudinary/README.md

 [![](https://ember-cli-deploy.github.io/ember-cli-deploy-version-badges/plugins/ember-cli-deploy-s3.svg)](http://ember-cli-deploy.github.io/ember-cli-deploy-version-badges/)

-This plugin uploads one or more files to an Cloudynary CDN.
+This plugin uploads one or more files to an [Cloudinary CDN][10].
 It could be used to upload the assets (js, css, images etc) or indeed the application's index.html.

 ## What is an ember-cli-deploy plugin?